el1zavetaaaa/codeus_strings_cucumber/readme.md

 @CucumberOptions(
    features = {"path/to/your/feature/package"},
    glue = {"path/to/your/step/definitions"},
-   plugin = {"pretty", "html:target/cucumber-reports"}, #used for generating console logs dryRun = true #verified that all mappings have the corresponded steps ) public class RunCucumberTest {
+   plugin = {"pretty", "html:target/cucumber-reports"} #used for generating console logs ) public class RunCucumberTest {
 }